georgembugua00/credit_risk_classifier/README.md

 - cb_person_cred_hist_length: Represents the length of the borrower's credit history (e.g., in years).
 A longer credit history allows for a more comprehensive assessment of repayment behavior.

-#Data Preprocessing
+# Data Preprocessing

 We addressed data quality issues to ensure the model's effectiveness:

-Missing Values: Handled missing values using appropriate techniques like imputation based on feature type and distribution analysis.
+1.**Missing Values:** Handled missing values using appropriate techniques like imputation based on feature type and distribution analysis.

-1. **Outliers:** Identified and removed outliers that could significantly skew the model's learning process.
+2. **Outliers:** Identified and removed outliers that could significantly skew the model's learning process.

-2. **Feature Engineering:** Created new features (e.g., debt-to-income ratio) to enhance model performance.
+3. **Feature Engineering:** Created new features (e.g., debt-to-income ratio) to enhance model performance.

-3. **Feature Scaling:** Standardized features to ensure all features contribute equally during model training.
+4. **Feature Scaling:** Standardized features to ensure all features contribute equally during model training.

-4. **Categorical Encoding:** Converted categorical features (e.g., loan intent) into numerical representations suitable for model training.
+5. **Categorical Encoding:** Converted categorical features (e.g., loan intent) into numerical representations suitable for model training.

 # Exploratory Data Analysis (EDA)